UGANDA

 WED 7 OCT - 1 night - Nairobi

-THUR 8 Oct – Craft, Elephant Orphanage & Lake Naivasha
+THUR 8 Oct – Craft, Elephant Orphanage and Nakuru National Park

-We begin at Utamaduni Craft Centre, browsing Maasai beadwork, baskets, fabrics, and carvings — each piece supporting local artisans.
+We begin at Utamaduni Craft Centre, browsing Maasai beadwork, baskets, fabrics, and carvings, with each purchase supporting local artisans.

 Late morning, we head to the Sheldrick Elephant Orphanage, where calves guzzle milk, splash in the mud, and charm with cheeky trunk waves.

-After lunch, we drive into the Great Rift Valley and on to Lake Naivasha, arriving at Camp Carnelley’s by late afternoon.
-Hippos offshore and dinner at Lazybones set the safari mood.
+After lunch, we drive into the Great Rift Valley and on to Lake Naivasha, arriving at Nakuru National Park by late afternoon.

 THUR 8 - SAT 10 Oct - 3 days/2 nights